-The company also tried a "top kill," which involved pumping heavy drilling mud into the well in an effort to staunch the flow of oil and gas, after which cement would be pumped to seal the well.
-A last-ditch effort as part of the top kill was the "junk shot," which involved sending small pieces of rubber into the well to plug it up.
-These failed, in part because BP was reluctant to ramp up the pressure due to concerns about how obedient the surrounding rock could be.
+The company also tried a 'top kill,' which involved pumping heavy drilling mud into the well in an effort to staunch the flow of oil and gas, after which cement would be pumped to seal the well.
+A last ditch effort as part of the top kill was the 'junk shot,' which involved sending small pieces of rubber into the well to plug it up.
+These failed, in part, because BP was reluctant to ramp up the pressure pumping owing to questions about how obedient the surrounding rock could be.
 Although the engineers and other officials involved were confident the rock would obey an order translated into a certain magnitude of pressure, there was concern it might defy an order accompanied by higher pressures.
 If the rock formation cracked, then hydrocarbons could escape from multiple, widely distributed places on the seabed.
-Such leaks could not be contained, and it is possible BP's liability would have bankrupted the company entirely.
-The decision was made not to risk the indeterminate disobedience that could bring with it an accumulatory death sentence.
+Such leaks would effectively be uncontainable and could leak for years.
+Such an event could have bankrupted BP and brought intense scrutiny of the entire oil drilling business since questions would proliferate in response to such an incredible disaster.

-BP was able to seal the well on July 15 (Figure 1; fifth marker) with a custom-made cap that attached tightly to the BoP.
+BP seal the well on July 15 with a custom made cap that attached tightly to the BoP.
 While short-term closure efforts were being made, BP was also drilling two relief wells that intersected with the original well.
 Drilling mud and cement were pumped into these relief wells to permanently seal up the leaking well.
 On September 19, the well was declared "effectively dead."

 As the leak was occurring, BP made efforts to collect some of the hydrocarbons spewing from the well.
 At most, the company was able to recover half of the flow.
 To deal with the oil on the surface of the Gulf, the company used chemical dispersants.
 Dispersant breaks up the oil, causing it to sink below the surface.
-Critics have speculated that this was not the best environmental course of action, but undertaken as a public relations effort, since it would eliminate the oil from view.
+Some critics have speculated that this was not the best environmental course of action, but rather undertaken as a public relations effort, since it would eliminate the oil from view.
 Although there are no clear traces of how these efforts translated into the company's capitalization, market participants were watching.
 Success or failure would be assessed and translated into decisions to bid share prices up and down.